Kanban and Agile

 Kanban is a set of tools you can use to become more agile…to get better at doing agile, scrum, or whatever methodology you choose.

-Teams practicing Agile, whether they are highly experienced or just starting out, can use Kanban to identify and make improvements to their existing processes.
-For teams just getting started with Agile, Kanban can make it much easier to achieve their goals of being more Agile.
+Teams practicing Agile, whether they are highly experienced or just starting out, can use Kanban software development to identify and make improvements to their existing processes.
+For teams just getting started with Agile, Kanban can make it much easier to achieve their goals of achieving a more Agile process flow.
 Even for experienced Agile teams, using Kanban can lead to new insights and opportunities for improvement.

 Kanban, at its core, is very simple.